 What do Tantrikas actually do?
 What is unique about direct realization practice?
 Podcast from Satsang with Shambhavi Listen Now

 Shambhavi riffs on Anandamayi Ma’s teachings about impermanence and the nature of Maya.
 Podcast from Satsang with Shambhavi Listen Now

 The essence of direct realization spiritual traditions such as Trika Shaivism and Dzogchen.
 Podcast from Satsang with Shambhavi Listen Now

 Shambhavi Sarasvati offers an introduction to the tradition of direct realization Tantra, aka Trika Shaivism.
 A podcast from Satsang with Shambhavi.
 Listen Now

-Browse TopicsAnandamayi Ma community Compassion and Generosity Courage death deities devotion divination drugs God Guided Meditation Gurus integrated practice karma Kashmir Shaivism loneliness love mantra Naturalness nonduality politics pride Sadhana satsang Self-realization Shakti six realms Tantra teachers and students transmission Trika Shaivism What is Real
+Browse TopicsAnandamayi Ma being human community Compassion and Generosity Courage death deities devotion divination drugs God Guided Meditation Gurus integrated practice karma Kashmir Shaivism loneliness love mantra Naturalness nonduality politics pride Sadhana satsang Self-realization Shakti six realms Tantra teachers and students transmission Trika Shaivism What is Real

 Help us bring the teachings to more people like you.

 If you are enjoying our content, please consider making a donation to Jaya Kula.